 5) Move the pan to the bottom rack of the oven and bake 5 more minutes to make sure the bottom crust of the focaccia is nice and crispy.
 Remove the focaccia from the pan being careful not to burn yourself from oil remaining at the bottom of the pan.
 Set them on a cookie rack.

-*After notes – This pie was the most gloriously scrumptious baked item I’ve eaten in awhile.
-Next time I make it I would consider cutting out one tablespoon olive oil from the bottom of each pan, and cutting back just a bit on the salt.
-But, I recommend you try the recipe as it is and draw your own conclusions.
-You will enjoy this if you try it!
+*After notes – This pie was the most scrumptious baked item I’ve eaten in awhile.
+Next time I make it I would cutting back just a bit on the salt.
+I guarantee you will enjoy this if you try it!

 *Tip – Let’s say that you want it ready for a Saturday evening meal.
 You would start by making the sponge Friday night around 9:30 p.m.
 The next day (Saturday), around 12:30 in the afternoon you would mix the dough according to the outlined procedure in part 1.